syncfusion-content/angular-docs/angular/SunburstChart/DataLabel.md

 ![](DataLabel_images/DataLabel_img3.png)

 ## Label Rotation Mode
-You can rotate the data label by using `labelrotationmode` property.
+You can rotate the data label by using `labelRotationMode` property.
 By default, the labelRotationMode is set as **angle**.

 The following code shows how to set labelRotationMode as normal and angle.